FoldingText/foldingtext.github.com/sdk/plugins/index.md

 ## About

-The plugin API is wide open and messy.
+The JavaScript plugin API is open and messy.

 FoldingText's entire JavaScript codebase is available to use as a reference (not open source) when developing your extensions.
 You have the same view of the system that I have and your extensions can use all the same API's.